57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 ### Upgrade Testing

-Ensures the blockchain can handle new software updates without disruption.
+Upgrade testing ensures the blockchain can handle new software updates without disruption.
 The test focuses on validating both soft fork and hard fork upgrades, each presenting unique challenges.
 A soft fork, which is backward-compatible, requires testing to ensure that nodes running older versions continue to operate correctly with upgraded peers, maintaining consensus without disruption.
 Conversely, a hard fork necessitates a complete protocol change, where nodes must adopt the new rules to remain part of the network.
 Testing involves simulating the upgrade process to ensure that nodes transition smoothly from the old protocol to the new one, without data loss or service interruption.

 * #### Ethereum's Upgrade through Rolling Upgrade